+How do the clinical hours work?
 Teacher candidates (you) work alongside a professional educator (a teacher) to support student learning at area schools.
-Depending upon your major, you will serve clinical hours at different developmental or grade levels.
+Depending upon your major, you will complete a predetermined number of clinical hours at different developmental or grade levels.

+How will I fit clinical hours into my semester schedule?
 By learning and utilizing time management skills, you will be able to work these hours into your semester schedule.
-On average, 20 hours a semester works out to be about two hours per week in the classroom.
-This doesn’t include your travel time to and from your clinical placement.
-IPED recommends keeping one or two mornings a week open so you have this time to go to your school placement to help you complete the required clinical hours.
-The IPED advisor is available to work with you to learn time management skills.
+Clinical hour requirements vary per level and licensure area.
+You must take into account your travel time to and from your placement as well as clinical hour requirement.
+The teacher education advisor is available to work with you to learn time management skills.

 What if I don’t end up liking teaching?

-Don’t worry, exploring is very important to help you learn what you like or dislike about any degree program.
-EDU100 is a good class to introduce IPED students to the classroom experience.
-Working with the IPED advisor, you will find it is very easy to change your major or continue exploring your options.
+Don’t worry!
+Exploring is very important to help you learn what you like or dislike about any degree program.
+EDU 100 is a good class to introduce you to the teaching profession.
+If you decide that teaching isn’t for you, you can work with the teacher education advisor to change your major or continue exploring your options.